-Sitting about 30 miles off the coast of mainland Honduras, Roatan is a popular destination for cruise ships — especially those sailing from Galveston.
+Sitting about 30 miles off the coast of mainland Honduras, Roatan is a popular destination for cruise ships — especially those sailing from Galveston, New Orleans, and other ports on the Gulf of Mexico.
 And within Roatan is a small area surrounding a cruise port known as Mahogany Bay.

 So whether you want to just relax and work on your tan or you want to go experience one of the most beautiful tropical islands in the world, you can do it all from Mahogany Bay.
 And if you’re visiting the area, there’s plenty you should know before you arrive.
-Below, we’ve detailed important tips and things to know about visiting Mahogany Bay in Roatan.
+Below, we’ve detailed important tips and things to know about visiting Mahogany Bay in Roatan on a cruise.

 Map of Mahogany Bay, Roatan